Where to Stay in Montreal First Time: 8 Best Areas

 Stay In Plateau Mont-Royal If you are traveling with children, access to green space is a priority; you want to stay close to the city center but away from the crowds of the downtown area;

-Best Places to Stay in Plateau Mont-Royal:
+Best Places to Stay in Plateau Mont-Royal for first-timers:

 🔍MORE HOTELS IN PLATEAU MONT-ROYRAL